Conjecturing-Based Discovery of Patterns in Data: A Conjecturing Framework for Discovering Patterns in Data

 When these properties are applied as classification rules for predicting whether a house will be above or below \$300,000, they produce no error on the training data.
 The first property misclassifies 37 of 30,156 houses in the test data for an accuracy of 0.999.
 The second property misclassifies 26 houses.
 The misclassified houses are due to rounding error and miscoding of data.
 For example, one house in the test data is listed as having 31,248 bathrooms and another is listed as having a price of \$459.

-Despite the noise and rounding error in the data, the \textsc{Conjecturing} framework was able to recover the active interaction term and these properties can be used as features for classifiers with near-perfect accuracy.
+Despite the noise and rounding error in the data, the \textsc{Conjecturing} framework {helped to discover} the active interaction term and these properties can be used as features for classifiers with near-perfect accuracy.

 Hereafter, we use ``\textsc{Conjecturing} framework'' to imply: \begin{enumerate} \item In the case that all features are numeric, apply {\bf procedure} \textsc{Conjecturing-INV}. \item In the case that all features are categorical, convert the features to a series of properties (boolean features) and apply {\bf procedure} \textsc{Conjecturing-PROP}. \item In the case of mixed data, apply Algorithm \ref{classFramework}. \end{enumerate} If there is no invariant of interest or no property of interest, each invariant and/or property can serve as the invariant/property of interest in turn, and conjectures can be generated for each.